protojour/domain-engine/docs/src/def.md

 )
 ```

-Here, the listener, a server endpoint at the url defined in `hook` can expect to get a structure on the form of `input`, and is expected to respond with a structure corresponding to `output` – in other words, it is expected to supply the text property `'additional_prop'`.
+Here, the listener, a server endpoint at the url defined in `hook` can expect to get a JSON structure on the form of `input`, and is expected to respond with a JSON structure corresponding to `output` — in this simple case, it is expected to supply the text property `'additional_prop'`.